solidify/ContinousDelivery-DeepDive/Exercises/lab-03-autotest.md

 2. Run

     ```
-    winrm quickconfig
     Enable-PSRemoting
     ```

-3. If the first command gives you the following error
+3. If the command gives you the following error

    ```
     Message = WinRM firewall exception will not work since one of the network connection types on this machine is set to Public.
 Change the network connection type to either Domain or Private and try again.